Travel Tips: A List Of Surprises About Life And Travel In Italy

-- Italy may be tourist friendly and known for fashion, but it is generally considered rude to walk around town in bikinis, beach attire, short shorts, and skimpy outfits.
+- Italy may be tourist friendly and known for fashion, but it is generally considered rude to walk around town in bikinis, beach attire and skimpy outfits.

 - Don't expect to find a drycleaner in the Tuscan countryside as laundry facilities are hard to find outside large cities.

 - Returning or exchanging an item, even if it is flawed, is uncommon in Italian stores.

 - Italy has only started becoming handicap-accessible.
 Wheelchair access to restaurant bathrooms is almost nonexistent, ramps are rare, elevators in old buildings are uncommon, and buses in general are not wheelchair-compatible.

 - Sunbathing topless is common on beaches in northern and central Italy, however it will most likely lead to stares and catcalls when done in the more conservative and traditional south.